burger

 • For each domain name registered or transferred to Infomaniak, you can benefit from the following for free:

-1. an email address that gives you access to the Mail Infomaniak app
+1. an email address that gives you access, among other things, to the Infomaniak Mail app

-• It is also possible to have a free Mail Service while having a paid Web offer, or vice versa.
+• It is also possible to have a free Email Service while having a paid Web offer, or vice versa.

 Activate the Starter Mail + Web Offer